The Journal of Cosmetic Medicine (J Cosmet Med) is an

 international, peer-reviewed, open access journal published by Korean Society of Korean Cosmetic Surgery and medicine (KSKCS & KCCS).

-The Journal is first published in 2017 and publishes two issues per year (the last day of June and December).
+The Journal is first published in 2017 and publishes two issues per year (30th June, 31th December).

 The journal embraces all aspects of cosmetic medicine-cosmetic medical and surgical treatment, cosmetic material and device, cosmetic business, cosmetic medical policy, and cosmetic educational system based on the concept of beauty and anti-aging.